electronicbits/neo/docs/debugging.md

 - Install VS Code Ruby Extension

-- The .vscode folder already contains a launch.js configuration file that can changed as needed.
+- The .vscode folder already contains a launch.js configuration file that can be changed as needed.